tableaunoir/ideas-and-thoughts/tableaunoir-philosophy.md

 - Because vertical scrolling gives less structures.
 As we write from top-to-bottom it is nice to add a separation in "panels"/"boards" that is horizontal, that gives more structure.

+## Why can't I modify the style of the lines (dotted, linewidth)?
+- Because you can already do that!
+For having a thicker line, just draw it several times on the same point.
+To draw a dotted line, simply draw dots.
+Tableaunoir is not a drawing software but a software to teach.